 Harvey Whittemore was an attorney and a lobbyist for the gaming industry, as well as the tobacco and alcohol industries in Nevada.
 These clients gave him the reputation of "one of the most powerful men in Nevada."
 1 Mr. Whittemore was known as an aggressive and highly respected, yet feared member of the legal community in Reno.
-Because of his incredible power and seemingly unending wealth, he became a political force, which lead to his downfall and eventual incarceration in the US Bureau of Prisons, within which he is currently serving time.
+Because of his incredible power and seemingly unending wealth, he became a political force, which lead to his downfall and eventual incarceration in the US Bureau of Prisons, within which he is currently serving time within the State of California.
 According to the US DOJ press release issued in 2012, he was indicted on charges that he made unlawful campaign contributions to an elected member of Congress, caused false statements to be made to the Federal Election Commission (FEC) and lied to the FBI.2 See Exhibit 1, Indictment.
 According to various sources including the Justice Department, Mr. Whittemore allegedly caused an employee to transmit \$138,000 in contributions to Senator Harry Reid's campaign committee, the vast majority of which were conduit contributions that Whittemore had personally funded through various employees and family members as his conduit, in order to satisfy his pledge.
 Dr. Mikovits was one of the unwitting conduits for Mr. Whittemore's scheme, which he assured her, as a member of the Bar of the State of Nevada, was totally legal.
 See Exhibit 2, Check from Harvey Whittemore to Judy Mikovits in the amount of \$10,000.00.
-The campaign committee then unknowingly filed false reports with the FEC stating that the conduits had made the contributions, when in fact Whittemore had made them.3 http://www.justice.gov/opa/pr/nevada-lobbyist-harvey-whittemore-indicted-making-unlawful-campaign-contributions-and-lying
+The campaign committee then unknowingly filed false reports with the FEC stating that the conduits had made the contributions, when in fact Whittemore had made them.3